-1.5.4.3.1 Custom Protocol Settings (Ask a Question)
+1.5.4.2.1 Custom Protocol Settings

 Full duplex jitter attenuation solution is available for custom protocols in Libero SoC v12.3 or later.
 This support is for one refclk and one data rate allowing user the flexibility to create designs requiring customized settings not already supported by the presets.